-Joanna Forbes L’Estrange (b.1971) began composing and arranging as soprano and Musical Director of the five-time Grammy® award-winning a cappella group The Swingle Singers (1998-2004).
-Her compositional style is influenced by a passion for close harmony vocal groups and jazz.
-She regularly collaborates with her husband Alexander L’Estrange, writing songs for such groups as The King’s Singers, The Military Wives Choirs, and SingUp as well as for their award-winning series of large-scale community choral works, the latest of which is Freedom!
-The Power of Song (premiered in Winchester cathedral in November 2018).
+Joanna Forbes L’Estrange (b.1971) began composing and arranging as soprano and Musical Director of the five-time Grammy® award-winning a cappella group The Swingles.
+Her compositional style is influenced by a passion for church music, close harmony vocal groups and jazz.
+She regularly collaborates with her husband Alexander L’Estrange, writing songs for such groups as The King’s Singers and The Military Wives Choirs as well as for their award-winning series of large-scale community choral works.

 Joanna Forbes L’Estrange is prolific composer of songs and anthems for Upper Voices.
 Such pieces include Winter Songs (commissioned by Finchley Children’s Music Group for their 60th anniversary concert at the Queen Elizabeth Hall, London), Give us grace (commissioned by Aurora Nova for International Women’s Day 2018), High as the heavens (commissioned by Frances Holland School, London), A woman (wearing bloomers) on a wheel (which has been made into a film by the NYCGB), The Twyford Carols (commissioned by Twyford School) and We will remember them (commissioned by The Military Wives Choirs for their 2018 ‘Remember’ album).

 Published by the RSCM, Joanna Forbes L’Estrange’s church music includes King’s College Service (Magnificat and Nunc Dimities), The St Helen’s Service, (a congregational setting of the communion service), Preces & Responses, Advent ‘O’ Carol, Carol of the Crib (an RSCM ‘Best Seller’) and St Richard’s Prayer.